ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

             Next, load all pairs and write them into the TSV file.
             Create the cypher query to integrate the edge from the TSV file.

-The following edge preparation is between Regulation, and chemical, protein, and GO.
+The following edge preparation is between Regulation, and chemical, RLE, protein, and GO.
-      For each type of edge type and label (chemical, protein, and GO), the same steps are done.
+      For each type of edge type and label (chemical, RLE, protein, and GO), the same steps are done.
             First, generate the TSV for the pairs.
             Next, load all pairs and write them into the TSV file.
             Create the cypher query to integrate the edge from the TSV file.